leplusorg/docker-maven-check-versions/README.md

 The image comes with Maven installed so it only needs a pom.xml to analyze.
 However if you want to control the version of Maven to be used instead, just make sure that there is a Maven wrapper script (mvnw) pointing to that version next to the pom.xml.
 For more information on how to install the maven wrapper in your project, see the [documentation](https://maven.apache.org/wrapper/).

-The script uses the Versions plugin (more details [here](https://www.mojohaus.org/versions-maven-plugin/)).
+The script uses the [Versions plugin](https://www.mojohaus.org/versions-maven-plugin/)).
 By default Maven will use the latest version of the plugin that it supports but you can set the desired version inside your pom.xml:

 ```xml
 <properties>